celestiaorg/docs/docs/developers/node-tutorial.md

 }
 ```

+If you notice from the above output, it returns a `height` of
+`589` which we will use for the next command.

 ### Get Namespaced Shares by Block Height

 After submitting your PFD transaction, upon success, the node will return